michaelseeber/learned-3d-segmentation/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
 Make sure that you have downloaded the ScanNet dataset or have already preprocessed scene files at hand.

 ### Overall Structure of this repository

-This repository contains 3 major folders

-Data folder: Contains everthing related to the dataset & preprocessing
+Data folder: Contains everthing related to the dataset & preprocessing *dataset.py:
-    - dataset.py:
-    - preprocessing folder: everything needed to do the preprocessing steps
-    - scenes: contains a subfolder with the whole scannet.
+*preprocessing folder: everything needed to do the preprocessing steps *scenes: contains a subfolder with the whole scannet.
 Furthermore the preprocessed files for segmentation as well as the generates reconstruct GT are in this folder.

 Reconstruction folder: Contains everything related to reconstruction
     -model: